 - A completed Assistantship Application and three letters of professional recommendation (to be requested by the student)

-submitted to the Office of Graduate Studies and Research.
+submitted to the Graduate School.

 PLEASE NOTE: A student may only apply for a graduate assistantship in the department that offers the degree program the student is pursuing.

 - There are additional requirements for international students seeking graduate assistantship appointment.
 Please see the international graduate assistantship fact sheet for further information.

 - Recommendation and approval of the department head and the college dean granting the